 These last years there has been growth in Smart Contracts development, predominantly in the Ethereum blockchain.
 Ethereum, being a different type of blockchain than Bitcoin, can execute concise lines of code inside its chain, a job that Bitcoin (specifically designed to send transactions easily) can’t do.
 Here is where RSK intervenes building a sidechain tied up to Bitcoin through a 2-Way Peg system, managed by the Federation Partners, that makes code execution possible.
 Instead of designing a new programming language for developing Smart-Contracts, they used Solidity, the same language that Ethereum uses.
 This has two benefits: not only programmers won’t have to learn a new skill but also contracts in the Ethereum network could be deployed in RSK without much effort, taking advantage of the vast market capitalization Bitcoin has.

-We are compiling a list of recent developments in the sector of blockchain technology.
+We are compiling a list of recent technologies developments in the blockchain sector.
 Our focus is mostly on projects which promise scalability, but includes also proposals which aim to overcome some deficiencies in Bitcoin´s PoW based blockchain, e.g. which aim to improve fairness, usefulness, or privacy.
 You can find the current state of our work […]

 Overview Our smart contract audit team found that Short Address Attack mitigations can cause several problems with smart contracts.
 A Short Address Attack is when a contract receives less data than it was expecting, and Solidity fills the missing bytes with zeros.
 The deployed smart contract cannot prevent this and will interpret those extra zeros as […]

 We describe a geth source code change which enables faster block mining.
 We hope this option will be included in Ethereum command lines.
 Private Ethereum blockchains may be deployed by private entities to use in production or in the software development process.
 There are different ways of speeding the development environment.
 Some developers choose an […]